sirkapil/nehu/pages/date.md

 + I'm humble and down to earth fellow.
 + I forgive soon and forget very soon.
 + I love traditional girl for dating over modern torn jeans girl.
++ I love girl who wear less makeup for dating over girl with KGs of makeup.
++ I have allergy from strong smelling perfumes.
+I start sneezing with that strong smell.
+But, you can use low concentrated deodorants.
 + I look innocent but I have a devil mind.
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;)
 + I'm not a photogenic.
 So, we can take pics for memories instead of taking pics to post it on Instagram or Facebook.
 + I'm not very rich (ambani ki aulad type 😂) but I can take you to a good restaurant or a good sensational movie.
 + I'm interested in kabbadi, cricket and football.
 But, you can get hold on TV remote.
 + We can plan to go on a unplanned destination on weekends.
 It will be fun.
 Planning kills enthusiasm.
-+ I'm struggling to be popular.
++ I believe that someday I'll be popular within my fields of interests.
 So, you can see the glimpse of future conquerer in me.

+---

 So, Let's meet and start the conversation with a mug of coffee !